 HEPA is the short term for High-Efficiency Particulate Air filters.
 If you are on a hunt for a reliable soot cleaner, look out for ones that have a HEPA stamp.
 HEPA-qualified soot vacuums consistently remove more than 99.7% of particles larger than 0.3 micrometers.
 Put merely, HEPA filters are significantly better than ordinary ones.

 This being said, fireplace vacuums that use HEPA filter cartridges are generally much more expensive.

 PHP is a term used in the vacuum industry to measure the output of a motor – not the operational horsepower.
 So the word “horsepower” does not necessarily mean that the vacuum has some serious power.
 When choosing the right vacuum, “horsepower” should not be the deciding factor.

 If you intend to use your regular vacuum, the answer is “No.” That can bring multiple problems.

 Firstly, the vacuum may not retain fine particles inside the bag; and will almost surely release fine dust into the room.

 We have already talked about how harmful these particles are, so you definitely do not want to breathe them in.

 Next, it will not filter cinders or warm ash, which can choke the pipe or damage the bag.

-If you do not wait a few days for the ashes to completely cool down, the plastic interior parts of an ordinary vacuum could melt or even catch fire.
+If you do not wait a few days for the ashes to cool down, an ordinary vacuum’s plastic interior parts could melt or even catch fire.